kflykt/book-site/README.md

 Both projects run on compose like they would be runnin individually on local development.
 I didn't feel the need to create separate "production" like configuration because of I didn't want to use more time for this.
 Also in production frontend propably would come from cdn?

+When you start application list of some books is presented.
+Also form of book information is at display.
+If you click book row it's values are presented in form fields and you can edit them.
+You can also add new books by filling empty fields and clicking save new button.
+Every time only usable buttons are enabled and ones that won't work are disabled.
+You can also delete selected book from system.
+Title and author have to be given every time you try to save data to system

 ## Development

 ### Backned